-Now, don't be surprised if I work a completely different area than where the pain is occuring.
-We'll put together a session plan and hopefully a short/long term treatment plan that will comminicate the areas I would like to work to reduce the main pain complaint.
+Now, don't be surprised if I work a completely different area than where the pain is occurring.
+We'll put together a session plan and hopefully a short/long term treatment plan that will communicate the areas I would like to work to reduce the main pain complaint.

-This specific work is great for TMJ disorder, postural distortions, chronic pain referals, repetitive strains from life's patterns, and so much more.
+This specific work is great for Headaches, TMJ disorder, postural distortions, chronic pain referrals, repetitive strains from life's patterns, post surgical issues, and so much more.